 This doctrine works to the advantage of plaintiffs in Nevada personal injury and accident lawsuits.
 This is because the "vicariously liable" party often has more resources, insurance coverage and ability to pay larger settlement amounts than the actual wrongdoer.

-To help you better understand vicarious liability in Nevada, as well as some related direct liability for acts by others, our Las Vegas personal injury lawyers discuss the following, below:
+To help you better understand vicarious liability in Nevada, as well as some related direct liability for acts by others, our Nevada personal injury lawyers discuss the following, below: